 With the exception of hybrids from Lexus and Infiniti, luxury cars have hardly been known for their high mileage.
 Many super high-end vehicles costing $150,000 or more, including the Bentley Continental GTC and the Mercedes-Benz S600, both of which have a combined 14 miles per gallon fuel economy, top the Energy Department's list of least efficient vehicles.

 Luxury makers are now on board in delivering environmentally friendly vehicles because they don't have to compromise the horsepower most coveted by a luxury car buyer.
-This theme was apparent at the 2012 North American International Auto Show during the press preview last week, where virtually every car maker — luxury makers included — touted the environmental perks of their vehicles.
+This theme was apparent at the 2012 North American International Auto Show this week, where virtually every car maker — luxury makers included — touted the environmental perks of their vehicles.

 "People who have money tend to like to hold onto it," so they appreciate the value that an environmentally-friendly vehicle provides, says David A. Champion, senior director of auto testing for Consumer Reports.
 He says that all buyers — luxury purchasers included — are concerned about fuel costs.
 A November 2011 survey by Consumer reports shows that nearly two-thirds of consumers who have at least one car expect their next vehicle purchase to have better fuel economy.
 Another factor fueling the trend is federal requirements which require all car makers achieve an average of 35 miles per gallon by 2016 and 54 miles per gallon by 2025, standards that can't be met without increasing fuel efficiency across the board.